 Normally when bartenders create a drink in the spirit of the fall season they turn towards darker spirits, favoring whiskeys, dark rums and brandies, especially pear and apple brandy.
 However, that’s not always the case, as the Autumn Apple exemplifies.
 This gin drink comes from bartender Chris Chamberlain and in it autumn’s favorite flavor takes center stage with a festive mix of apple cider, gin, honey syrup and cinnamon.

 For the base spirit, Chamberlain uses Bluecoat American dry gin.
 Rather than the traditional London dry gin with its juniper-heavy flavor profile, the Pennsylvania-made Bluecoat American gin has more citrus and floral notes, and holds back on the juniper.
 However, the copper-distilled Bluecoat American can be difficult to acquire outside of Pennsylvania.
 If you’re unable to easily get your hands on it, you can switch it out for a more traditional London dry, or try the Autumn Apple with other styles of gin like Aviation, another American dry gin that leans less on juniper.
-These brighter, more citrus-forward gins like the Bluecoat will pair better with the apple cider, which notably should be a fresh squeezed, non-sparkling and non-alcoholic cider to really evoke the lush flavors of autumn, regardless of the time of year it’s being imbibed.
+These brighter, more citrus-forward gins like the Bluecoat will pair better with the apple cider, which notably should be a fresh-squeezed, and not a sparkling, alcoholic cider.
+This will better evoke the lush flavors of autumn, regardless of the time of year it’s being imbibed.

 Double-strain using a handheld strainer into a coupe glass.